amusing-muse/amusing-muse.github.io/survey.md

----
-title: Overall aims, strategy and policies, proposals
+# Overall aims, strategy and policies, proposals
-permalink: /survey/
----

 ## The AMUSING survey strategy